Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Radionuclides as proxies of magnetic variability

 \section{Radionuclides as proxies of magnetic variability}

-[H-III:11.4.2.1] ``What can be learned by measuring cosmogenic nuclides in ice? [\ldots] In an archive, changes in the concentration can result from changes either in the production rate $\Pi$ or in the Earth-system processes $\psi$ (transport and deposition).
+\ors[III:11.4.2.1] ``What can be learned by measuring \indexit{cosmogenic radionuclides!proxies of magnetic activity}cosmogenic nuclides in ice? [\ldots] In an archive, changes in the concentration can result from changes either in the production rate $\Pi$ or in the Earth-system processes $\psi$ (transport and deposition).
 Changes due to radioactive decay can be corrected for, if a reliable time scale is available.
 Changes in the production rate can be caused by heliomagnetic and geomagnetic modulation of the cosmic-ray flux.
 Episodic solar proton events can cause short but intense cosmic radiation, but do not contribute much to the total production rate due to the relatively low proton energies.
 Changes in the system on the other hand are related to the atmospheric transport and mixing processes as well as to the local precipitation rate.

 The question arises how the different causes of concentration changes can be separated.
 A straightforward answer to this question is to combine several nuclide records from different sites.
 Comparing $^{10}$Be with $^{14}$C permits separating production from system effects.
 Changes in the production rate due to helio- and geomagnetic modulation of the cosmic-ray flux are reflected both in $^{10}$Be and in $^{14}$C in a very similar way.
 Changes within the Earth system, however, are expected to affect $^{10}$Be and $^{14}$C in a completely different way because the geochemical behavior of these nuclides is fundamentally different. [\ldots\ Of course, this argument is useful only over] the range of the radiocarbon dating (last 50\,kyr) and requires a high precision [record of $\Delta^{14}$C that] is not yet available for the period $13-50$\,kyr BP.
 The next step is to separate heliomagnetic and geomagnetic signals.
 In principle, these two signals could be separated by looking at two radionuclide records, one from the equator and one from the regions of the magnetic poles.
 Without latitudinal atmospheric mixing, the record from the magnetic pole would only reflect solar modulation because geomagnetic shielding disappears at high latitudes, whereas the signal in the equatorial record would be dominated by geomagnetic modulation.
 However, as a result of atmospheric mixing, this is not the case.